paulo-correia/Docker_Git/Readme.md

 # Git on Docker (Alpine Linux Image)

-## Save Dockerfile on a folder Ex: Banner
+## Save Dockerfile on a folder Ex: Git
 **Caution: Only one dockerfile per folder**

 ### Generate image